- The Mechanisms of Well-being

 The three elements, awareness, inhibition and direction are in practice intertwined, but for the purposes of this explanation, which is following the sequence of our re-education, I'll talk of direction as following the preparatory phase of inhibition.

-At no point do we give direct orders to our muscles to do something, forcing them to do what we want.
-After all, muscles don’t work on their own, they need instructions from the nervous system.
+At no point do we give direct orders to our muscles to do something, forcing them to do what we think they need.
+In any case, muscles don’t work on their own, they need instructions from the nervous system.
 So the Technique works at the level of the directions, the upstream department that instructs the muscles.
 In so doing, we let the body react and organise itself on its own.
 If the desired result isn’t forthcoming we wait patiently until the necessary conditions are established and the result comes from within the body’s own (re-educated) resources.

 It’s important to know that the brain’s motor commands (nerve messages to make a movement), conscious or unconscious, don’t include the details of the gesture.
 That is looked after lower down in the nervous system, away from any conscious awareness.
 The brain only sends the broad outline of the movement to be made.
 That’s why, in Alexander, we talk of the head-neck relationship, or the widening of the back, rather than focusing on (or worse still, working) individual muscles, or thinking in precise anatomical terms.
 We need to give the body the freedom to fashion its responses in its own way.

 The body is extremely complex, and unlike most animals it needs many years to come to full development.
 This means there’s ample opportunity for it to go wrong before getting to maturity.
 Many things will end up being wrongly directed, at all levels, and will need re-education – through awareness, inhibition and direction.
-This must take place within the context of the overall pattern of coordination and will be subject to principles that will become clear to you once you’ve read the last section on the Primary Control.
+These specifically identified issues will be considered within the context of the overall pattern of coordination, and will be subject to principles that will become clear to you once you’ve read the last section on the Primary Control.

 By the way, as must be clear by now, good use emphatically doesn't mean a series of correct positions or a set way of doing things.
 Good use of the body involves letting the body's natural organising mechanisms organise us.